CrowdStrike/falcon-helm/README.md

 On 24-FEB-2021, CrowdStrike announced (via [press release](https://www.crowdstrike.com/press-releases/advanced-threat-protection-for-cloud-and-container-workloads/)) technology previews are available for deploying Falcon into Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), Rancher, and Red Hat OpenShift Container Platform (OCP).

 This Helm operator and chart are being developed to automate Falcon sensor deployments into Kubernetes environments.
-As large-scale testing continues, please note that this Helm chart (and more broadly, sensor deployment into AKS, GKE, Rancher, or OCP) is not yet officially supported nor recommended for production workloads.
+As large-scale testing continues, please note that this content (and more broadly, sensor deployment into AKS, GKE, Rancher, or OCP) is not yet officially supported nor recommended for production workloads.

 * To provide feedback regarding this Helm operator and/or chart, please open a ticket in this repo.
 * To provide feedback when containerizing the Linux sensor, please open a ticket/bug report with CrowdStrike Support